“The mediocre teacher tells. The good teacher explains. The superior teacher demonstrates. The great teacher inspires.” ― William Arthur Ward

 SL: In terms of the overall approach and challenges to fitting STEM/STEAM into your curriculum, how and where did the SAM Labs solution fit in meeting your educational requirements?

 JD: I am a gifted support teacher, so my parameters are a bit different than the regular education teacher.
 I feel fortunate that I can focus on students’ problem-solving, higher-level thinking, and creative-thinking skills so sorely lacking in traditional closed-end classroom assignments.
 With SAM Labs, students realize that there’s more than one solution to a problem and are challenged to bring their schema to the table, but then expand upon it through the unique perspectives of others in their group.

-	SL: Could you describe how you and your school implemented and used SAM Labs STEAM kit?
+SL: Could you describe how you and your school implemented and used SAM Labs STEAM kit in an elementary classroom?